Package insert / product label

 Soliqua 100/33 Description

-Insulin glargine is a human insulin analog produced by recombinant DNA technology utilizing a non-pathogenic laboratory strain of Escherichia coli (K12) as the production organism.
+Insulin glargine is a human insulin analog produced by recombinant DNA technology utilizing a nonpathogenic laboratory strain of Escherichia coli (K12) as the production organism.
+The minimum potency of insulin glargine is NLT 15 units/mg.
 Insulin glargine differs from human insulin in that the amino acid asparagine at position A21 is replaced by glycine and two arginines are added at the C-terminus of the B-chain.
 Insulin glargine has low aqueous solubility at neutral pH.
 At pH 4 insulin glargine is completely soluble.
-Chemically, insulin glargine is 21A-Gly-30Ba-L-Arg-30Bb-L-Arg-human insulin and has the empirical formula C267H404N72O78S6 and a molecular weight of 6063.
-Insulin glargine has the following structural formula:
+It has a molecular weight of 6.063 kDa.

-Lixisenatide is a synthetic analogue of human GLP-1 which acts as a GLP-1 receptor agonist.
-Lixisenatide is a peptide containing 44 amino acids, which is amidated at the C-terminal amino acid (position 44).
-The order of the amino acids is given in the figure below.
-Its molecular weight is 4858.5, and the empirical formula is C215H347N61O65S with the following chemical structure:
+Lixisenatide is a synthetic analogue of human GLP-1, which acts as a GLP-1 receptor agonist.
+Lixisenatide is a protein containing 44 amino acids, which is amidated at the C-terminal amino acid (position 44) and has a molecular weight of 4.8585 kDa.

 Soliqua 100/33 - Clinical Pharmacology